hyperonym/ratus/README.md

 ### Why HTTP API?

-> Asynchronous task queues are typically used for long background tasks, so the overhead of the HTTP API is not significant compared to the time spent by the tasks themselves.
+> Asynchronous task queues are typically used for long-running background tasks, so the overhead of HTTP is not significant compared to the time spent by the tasks themselves.
 On the other hand, the HTTP-based RESTful API can be easily accessed by all languages without using dedicated client libraries.

 ### How to poll from multiple topics?